BrentSeidel/Sim-CPU/src/m68000/README.md

 The remaining instructions to implement are (just to give a general idea of progress) below.
 They will get moved to the above list as they are
 implemented:
-- OR
-- ORI
-- ORI to CCR
-- ORI to SR
 - PEA
 - RESET
 - ROL